micropython/micropython/docs/rp2/pio.rst

 * MOV : moves data from a souce to a destination

 * IRQ : sets or clears the input flag

 * WAIT : pauses until a particular action happens

 * JMP : moves to some target locations in differnt parts of code.

+We also have the feature of a pseudo-instruction provided by pioasm:-

+* NOP : assembles to mov y and y; used for providing extra-delay

-We can take the pio_1hz example for a sinple understanding.
+To understand the use of these instrcutions we can take the pio_1hz example for a sinple understanding.
 Below is the code of pio_1hz.py for reference.

 .. code-block:: python3